wojtylopaulina/indole_scaffold_ahr_agonists/README.md

 ## Citation
 If you use this model, please cite:
 Wojtyło, P.A.
 QSAR Model for Indole-Scaffold AhR Agonists.
 Zenodo.
-DOI: XXXXX
+DOI: https://doi.org/10.5281/zenodo.19913688

 ## Contact
 For questions, please contact the author.